Martin-Muraskovas/tech258_python/scripting/readme.md

 # What is scripting
 Scripting is the process of create code to automate a specific task.
 Scripts are generally reusable.
-Scripts are typically a sequence of instructions that is interpreted and carried out by another program instead of directly by the CPU
+Scripts are typically a sequence of instructions that is interpreted and carried out by another program instead of directly by the CPU.

 ## What are the packages in the standard Python library?
 Here are some examples of packages within the standard Python Library: